 LEAD Public Schools is a network of six public charter schools in Nashville, Tennessee that operates both "fresh start" schools and "zoned-enrollment" turnaround schools.
 From 5th through 12th grades, our schools serve predominently minority and low-income populations who are likely to be first-generation college attendees.
 We are the largest charter school provider in one of the nation's most vibrant cities.

 Founded in 2007 as LEAD Academy in North Nashville, LEAD Public Schools has grown from a fifth- and sixth-grade school of 92 students to become Nashville's largest charter management organization with six schools serving the needs of more than 2,400 students as of the 2017-2018 school year.
-The first four graduating classes of LEAD Academy High School -- the first in the school's history -- all earned 100 percent acceptance to college.
+The first five graduating classes of LEAD Academy High School -- the first in the school's history -- all earned 100 percent acceptance to college.
 Our academic success is rooted in the foundation of social-emotional learning programs and practices, including a commitment to Crew and our five Ethos: our students and staff members LEAD because they are COMMITTED, COURAGEOUS, DISCIPLINED, SELF-RELIANT and, above else, they always SERVE OTHERS.

 Check out our Senior Signing Day videos for each school year below for more about what a LEAD Public Schools education means to our extended LEAD Family.